MicrosoftDocs/cloud-adoption-framework/docs/reference/networking-vdc.md

 ### Connectivity *within* the cloud

 Virtual Networks ([VNets][VNet]) and [VNet peering][VNetPeering] are the basic networking connectivity services inside a VDC implementation.
 A VNet guarantees a natural boundary of isolation for VDC resources, and VNet peering allows intercommunication between different VNets within the same Azure region, across regions, or even between VNets in different subscriptions.
-Traffic control inside a VNet and between VNets needs to match a set of security rules specified through access control lists ([network security groups][network-security-groups]), Firewall policies ([Azure Firewall][AzFW] or  [network virtual appliances][NVA]), and custom routing tables ([user-defined routes][user-defined-routes]).
+Traffic control inside a VNet and between VNets needs to match a set of security rules specified through access control lists ([network security groups][NSG]), Firewall policies ([Azure Firewall][AzFW] or  [network virtual appliances][NVA]), and custom routing tables ([user-defined routes][UDR]).

 VNets are also anchor points for integrating Platform as a Service (PaaS) Azure products like [Azure Storage][Storage] or [Azure SQL][SQL], etc that have public endpoints.
 With [Service Endpoints][ServiceEndpoints] and [Private Link][PrivateLink] you can integrate your public services with your private network, or even take your public services completely private, but still enjoy the benefits of Azure managed PaaS services.